 Risk factors targeted for decrease

 In random control trials Too Good programs have been shown to reduce substance use and antisocial behavior.

-Following program implementation, students report that as a result of exposure to TGFVSP, they intend to resolve their conflicts non-violently.
-In schools that have the ability to measure these behaviors, TGFVSP leads to fewer incidents of violence.
+Following program implementation, students report that as a result of exposure to TGFV, they intend to resolve their conflicts non-violently.
+In schools that have the ability to measure these behaviors, TGFV leads to fewer incidents of violence.

 Too Good Fidelity Model

 Too Good programs are evidence-based universal interventions that have undergone rigorous evaluation to establish their effectiveness.
 Once a program has established effectiveness, program implementation determines how likely the intended outcomes are achieved.
 An intervention delivered with fidelity to the implementation model refers to the degree to which facilitators remain faithful to the program design throughout program delivery.

 The program design includes the delivery methods, activities and materials, intensity and dosage of the program, and other core components that make the program effective.

 Evaluation instruments to assess the fidelity of your implementation, including instructor performance, and to collect student outcomes data, including knowledge, attitudes, perceptions, and behavior, are provided at every program grade level.

 Adaptations or modifications to the program design are sometimes necessary for implementation in real-world settings.
 Proper and minor adaptations that can enhance effectiveness include:

 Improper adaptations can reduce or weaken effectiveness or have a counter effect.